MileHacker Logo

 Decline and Adaptation

 The decline of the jute industry in the late 20th century brought new challenges.
 Many mills closed, leading to economic shifts.
 Despite this, Bhatpara's spirit of fortitude persisted.
-The town adapted, with residents finding new avenues for commerce and livelihood.
+The town adapted, with residents finding new ways for commerce and livelihood.

 Economic Transition